Coldge/promocodium/AAAreadme.md

 - Highlight "How are rewards calculated?" if user clicked the link from "How are rewards calculated?" in index.html.

-# End of file - All of the things listed above are required.
+# End of file - All the things listed above are of extreme importance.
+- If you don't know how to do a certain task, find another way. notify me how it works if it's different from what I requested.
+- If I haven't specified something clearly or need more information on something, please tell me.
+- Deadline would be at the end of June.
+I can extend it to the end of July but by then I'll have to assume that you've fixed all possible bugs and also optimized performance.